 Installing the drive in another machine

-It’s actually a common approach used by computer geeks.
-Take an old hard drive from an old computer and install it as the second drive in a new one.
-Everything that used to appear on the C: drive on the old computer might now appear as the D: drive on the new one.
-Once it’s set up, copying files from old to new is both easy and fast.
+This is a fairly common approach used by computer geeks.
+We’ll take a hard drive from an old computer and install it as the second drive in a new one.
+What used to appear as the C: drive on the old computer might now appear as the D: drive on the new one.
+Once it’s set up, copying files from old to new is easy and fast.

-And this approach comes with a bonus.
-Once you’re done copying the files you want to keep, you can leave the old hard drive in the new machine, reformat it if you like, and have that much extra disk space to use.
+This approach comes with a bonus.
+Once you’re done copying the files you want to keep, you can leave the old hard drive in the new machine, reformat it, and use the extra disk space for whatever you like.

-The down side is that you need to be somewhat computer hardware literate to install the drive.
+The downside is, you need to be somewhat computer-hardware literate to install the drive.
 It does mean opening up your PC and connecting the old drive in the right way in the right place.
-There’s no “one way” to do it – it can vary based on the type of computer you have and the type of hard disk.
+There’s no “one way” to do it; it varies based on the type of computer and hard disk you have.

 A more flexible approach: the external drive

-A more flexible approach is to instead take the drive out of the old computer and install it into an external USB drive enclosure.
+A more flexible approach I prefer instead is to take the drive out of the old computer and install it into an external USB drive enclosure.

-That’s basically all that most external USB drives are: common hard drives in an enclosure that provides power and a circuit board to provide the USB-to-hard drive interface.
+That’s essentially what external USB drives are: hard drives in an enclosure, providing power and a circuit board to provide the USB-to-hard drive interface.

-There are two things that you need to know before purchasing an external USB enclosure:
+There are two things you need to know before purchasing an external USB enclosure.

 - The drive size.

 By size in this case, I mean the physical size of the drive.
-The external enclosure that you might select needs to match the physical size of the drive that you’re about to put in it.
+The external enclosure you select needs to match the physical size of the old drive you’re about to put in it.

 There are two primary disk interfaces these days: SATA (on the left, above) and IDE (on the right).
-Most newer drives are SATA, but particularly on older machines, you’re likely to run into IDE.
-The external drive enclosure that you get must match the drive: SATA or IDE.
+Almost all drives on newer machines are SATA, and even when they’re not, newer machines include SATA interfaces.
+Particularly on very old machines, you may run into IDE.
+The external drive enclosure you get must match the drive you have.

-Once you’ve installed the drive in the appropriate type of enclosure, all that you need to is connect it via USB to any computer (and perhaps to power) and you’ll be able to access the data on it.
+Once you’ve installed the drive in the appropriate type of enclosure (a screwdriver is really the only tool you’ll need), all you do then is connect it via USB to any computer (and perhaps to power) and you’ll be able to access the data on it.

 Some skills required

-Regardless of whether you install the hard disk in a different computer or install it into an external enclosure, you will need to be comfortable opening up the old computer, disconnecting, and removing the drive.
-Then, depending on your choice, you’ll need to be prepared to install the drive in its new home.
+Regardless of whether you install the hard disk in a different computer or into an external enclosure, you will need to be comfortable opening up the old computer to disconnect and remove the drive.
+Then, depending on your choice, you’ll need to install the drive in its new home.

-If that sounds like too much, then perhaps it’s time to find a technician or at least a techy friend.
+If that sounds like too much, perhaps it’s time to find a technician (or at least a techie friend).

-It’s typically a fairly quick and easy operation for someone that knows what they’re doing.
+It’s usually a fairly quick and easy operation for someone who knows what they’re doing.